rogerjbos/web_rogerjbos/content/linux.md

 #### Getting help with Linux commands
 * `man <command>` will show you the help files with examples.

-#### Run commands automatically at login
+#### Run commands automatically at log in

-`sudo nano ~/.bash_profile` will open a file where you can add commands that you want to run automatically at login, or aliases.
+`sudo nano ~/.bash_profile` will open a file where you can add commands that you want to run automatically at log in, or aliases.
 After you edit the file, use `source ~/.bash_profile` to reload it into memory.
 A shortcut for source is `. ~/.bash_profile`, or maybe even `. !$` if it was the last file you edited.

 #### Permissions